mmkuang/grayclhn.github.io/102/index.md

 ### Future coursework

-If you like this class (or even if you don't!) you might want to consider majoring or minoring in economics.
-[A minor in economics](http://www.econ.iastate.edu/undergraduate-programs/economics/economics-minor) requires econ 301 (intermediate micro) and 6 more credits in addition to econ 101 and 102, so you're almost halfway done already.
+If you like this class (or even if you don’t!) you might want to consider majoring or minoring in economics.
+[A minor in economics](http://www.econ.iastate.edu/undergraduate-programs/economics/economics-minor) requires econ 301 (intermediate micro) and 6 more credits in addition to econ 101 and 102, so you’re almost halfway done already.
 Other options are majoring in [economics (LAS college)](www.econ.iastate.edu/undergraduate-programs/economics), [agricultural business